tushar-sharma/tushar-sharma.github.io/_posts/2024-12-29-ethiopian-airline-reschedule.md

 ### Step 4: Rescheduling Fee

-There was a $200 fee for rescheduling my flight.
-Given that my original flight cost was around $1,300, I was relieved that I didn’t have to spend anywhere near that amount again.
+There was a USD 200 fee for rescheduling my flight.
+Given that my original flight cost was around USD 1,300, I was relieved that I didn’t have to spend anywhere near that amount again.
 While the fee might seem high, it felt reasonable under the circumstances, and I appreciated the straightforward explanation of the charges.

-Overall, the process was smooth and stress-free, thanks to Ethiopian Airlines’ efficient customer service.
+Overall, the process was smooth and stress-free.